An4oy3/jobPrepGuruBot/README.md

 ## Usage

+1. **Create a bot on Telegram**:
+    - Open the Telegram app and search for `BotFather`.
+    - Start a chat with `BotFather` and use the command `/newbot` to create a new bot.
+    - Follow the instructions to set up the bot and obtain the bot token.

+2. **Add the bot token to your configuration**:
+    - Open the `application.yaml` file in your project.
+    - Add the obtained bot token to the file:
+      ```yaml
+      telegram:
+          token: YOUR_TELEGRAM_BOT_TOKEN
+      ```
+3. **Obtain a token for ChatGPT API**:
+    - Visit the [OpenAI API page](https://beta.openai.com/signup/) and sign up or log in.
+    - Generate an API token for ChatGPT.

+4. **Add the ChatGPT API token to your configuration**:
+    - Open the `application.yaml` file in your project.
+    - Add the obtained ChatGPT API token to the file:
+      ```yaml
+      ai:
+        token: YOUR_CHATGPT_API_TOKEN
+      ```
+5. **Run the application**:
-1. Run the application in your development environment.
+    - Start the application in your development environment.

+6. **Find and start using your bot on Telegram**:
-2. Open Telegram and find the bot named interview_preparation_guru_bot.
+    - Open Telegram and search for the bot you created.

-3. Send the `/start` command in the chat with the bot.
+    - Start a chat with the bot and send the `/start` command.

-4. Choose the interview mode:
+    - Choose the interview mode:
         - **QuizMode**: Questions with multiple-choice answers.
         - **InteractiveMode**: Questions without multiple-choice options, with analysis and feedback.